 Additionally, many ads presented via Facebook remarketing can be interacted with by audience members.
 Remember the health-related ad we showed earlier?
 Those who see this ad are able to like it, share it, and comment on it.
 Not only does this enhance engagement levels of potential and current customers alike, but it also works as social proof, as well (in that, friends of those who engage with the content may potentially be exposed to it, as well).

 Finally, running remarketing ads on Facebook is generally cheaper than doing so on Google and its advertising network.
-While the generally-accepted reason behind this is that Facebook users aren’t always as primed for shopping as Google searchers may be, as we said earlier, you basically have a one-in-four chance of converting those who do engage with your Facebook ads.
+While the generally-accepted reason behind this is that Facebook users aren’t always as primed for shopping as Google searchers may be, as we said earlier, you basically have a one-in-four chance of converting those who do engage with your best Facebook ads.

 Remarketing via Facebook allows you to present highly-relevant ads to specific target consumers in a cost-efficient manner.
 Need we say more?